Matrix calculation with NumPy

 [8, 8]]])

-Another way to add columns to a matrix is through the column_stack() method.
+Another way to add columns to an array is by using the column_stack() method.

 a = np.array([[1, 2, 3],